(Last Updated On: September 5, 2018)

 It does not have any smell at all.
-Just like any sunscreen, you do need to reapply it regularly to make sure you are fully protected, and because of the thicker texture, you may run out of this sunscreen quite quickly if you are using it regularly.
+Just like any sunscreen, you do need to reapply it regularly to make sure you are adequately protected, and because of the thicker texture, you may run out of this sunscreen quite quickly if you are using it regularly.

 You may notice that the product makes the skin appear white when you first apply it because it’s a sunblock, but this fades after a little while.

 - Feels gentle and soft on the skin

 - Does not run, stays in place when you sweat or when you are in the water